Bigelow-eSCG-tutorials/day2_recruitment/README.md

 ## Let's get started
 - First let's clone this repository into your own working directory.
-To do so, open up a terminal window and type the following commands:
+To do so, open up a terminal window and navigate to your user lab space.
+Then clone the repo:
 ```
 $ cd /mnt/storage/userlab/{your_username_here}/
 $ git clone https://github.com/Bigelow-eSCG-tutorials/day2_recruitment.git